Related Organizations

 International Ceramic Federation

-The ICF was established in 1990 as a nongovernmental, nonprofit federation of societies representing ceramists, ceramic engineers and ceramic scientists of the member countries.
-The purpose of the ICF is to promote and stimulate understanding and cooperation among persons and societies from different countries.
+The ICF was established in 1990 as a nongovernmental, nonprofit federation of societies representing ceramists, ceramic engineers, and ceramic scientists of the member countries.
+The purpose of the ICF is to promote and stimulate understanding and cooperation among member societies from different countries.
 The American Ceramic Society serves as the secretariat for the ICF.

 International Commission on Glass